waylow/boneWidget/README.md

 ### To do:
 - Add documentation with images in the readme file
-- Where has the 'hide collection' operator gone
 - make the 'symmetrize widget' operator check if the bone/widget has a mirrored side first before doing anything else.
 At the moment it will create the collection if it doesn't exist (this is new issue because I let the user edit an existing widget that isn't in the default location - if the widget already existed that is)
--if the collection is disabled, it will throw an error when you try to add or edit etc

 - the "select object as widget" should also match the transforms after creation

 - let the user change the widget suffix to a prefix for a different naming convention
 - extract and edit a widget?
 Say you're editing a rig that doesn't have mesh objects for the widgets in the file (only mesh data).
 Maybe there can be a way of extracting them and making them real objects.